j3rrywan9/spark-study/docs/spark_the_definitive_guide.md

 When you start Spark in this interactive mode, you implicitly create a SparkSession that manages the Spark Application.
 When you start it through a standalone application, you must create the SparkSession object yourself in your application code.

+#### The SparkSession

+The SparkSession instance is the way Spark executes user-defined manipulations across the cluster.

+#### DataFrames

+A DataFrame is the most common Structured API and simply represents a table of data with rows and columns.
+The list that defines the columns and the types within those columns is called the *schema*.

+##### Partitions

+## Chapter 3

+## Chapter 5

+Definitionally, a DataFrame consists of a series of *records* (like rows in a table), that are of type `Row`, and a number of *columns* (like columns in a spreadsheet) that represent a computation expression that can be performed on each individual record in the Dataset.

+### Schemas

+A schema defines the column names and types of a DataFrame.

+### DataFrame Transformations

+#### Adding Columns

+There's also a more formal way of adding a new column to a DataFrame, and that's by using the `withColumn` method on our DataFrame.

+#### Removing Columns

+## Chapter 6